 With the shadow box fence, the pickets are placed alternatively on each side of the railing, allowing plenty of air space, as well as a semi-private look.
 You can do this fence with either horizontal or vertical pickets and achieve the same effect.

-Our goal is to give you a wood fence of lasting beauty that provides you with security and privacy, and complements your home and landscape.
+Our goal is to give you the best experience and a long lasting fence that provides you with security and privacy, and complement your home and landscape while enhancing curb appeal.